 Your shopping cart abandonment may have nothing to do with your products.
 Customers are likely to get frustrated and impatient when websites crash or move too slowly.
 Ecommerce is about convenience.
 It’s not convenient at all to sit on a slow loading website.

 Fix: Often times, you get what you pay for.
 Be sure that you are hosting your website on a reputable server that can handle varying amounts of traffic.
 The extra expense may be offset by added sales as a result.

-- Coupon or promotional code issues – More and more websites are including a field for customers to enter a coupon or promo code.
-One problem with this happens when a customer sees the field and doesn’t have a code.
-They may think that they are missing out on a deal and leave the website to search the internet for a code.
-Once they leave your page, there is always the chance that they won’t go back.
+More and more websites are including a field for customers to enter a coupon or promo code.
+When a customer sees it and doesn’t have a code, they may think that they are missing out on a deal.
+This scenario can cause them to leave the website to search the internet for a code.
+Once they leave your page, there is always the chance they won’t come back.
 Another issue happens when the customer receives the “coupon code failure” message.
-It creates frustration and may cause the customer to look elsewhere.
+Their frustration and may cause the customer to look elsewhere.

-Fix: The simple fix for this is to not use coupon and promotional codes.
-They can be beneficial though, so you may want to use specific targeting by showing the code field for customers who arrive to the site via a link in a promotional email, but not everyone else.
+Fix: The simple fix for this is to not use coupon and promotional codes, OR make it less noticeable.
+They can be beneficial though, so you may want to use specific targeting by only showing the code field for customers who arrive to the site via a link in a promotional email or campaign.

 If you are worried about the high rate of shopping cart abandonment for your site, try some of the techniques on the above list to see if your abandoned cart rate goes down and sales increase.

 Have you tried any of these tips?
 Let us know your experience in the comments.